cwchentw/lightweight-cms/content/deployment.md

     # Route to 50x.html.
     #
-    # The page is prerendered by our custom scripts.
+    # The page is prerendered by our custom script.
     #  Therefore, it is static.
     #
     location /50x.html {